qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/hierarchical-data.md

 ## Customize Hierarchical Datasets

-You can [Transformations](../02-Design/03-Transformations/transformations.md) as well as [design and modify](./overview-of-datasets.md#manage-a-dataset) your dataset before loading it, just like with other datasets, as well as flatten object arrays.
+You can apply [Transformations](../02-Design/03-Transformations/transformations.md) as well as [design and modify](./overview-of-datasets.md#manage-a-dataset) your dataset before loading it, just like with other datasets, as well as flatten object arrays.

 In order to flatten the object array, follow these steps.